British Tomato Fortnight is back for 2025!

 Support British growers: look out for British toms in a supermarket near you

 World events mean that British tomatoes and other homegrown produce are more important than ever.
-But this year, with one thing and another, many fruit and veg growers across the UK are facing pressures like labour shortages, supply delays and skyrocketing energy prices.
+Many fruit and veg growers across the UK are facing pressures like labour shortages, supply delays and huge energy prices.

 British growers are working tirelessly with retailers to keep up with demand for fresh, juicy British tomatoes.